8 top women in mortgage finance offer career encouragement, advice

 You can go to law/medical/business/fill-in-the-blank school.
 But it doesn’t tie you forever to a traditional progression within that discipline.
 In fact, applying skills you learned in one discipline to another can exponentially increase the value you bring, as well as your own satisfaction.

 The skills that you build at work are a product of your experiences.

-Kimberly Johnson, executive vice president and chief risk officer, Fannie Mae
+Kimberly Johnson, chief operating officer, Fannie Mae

 I’ve discovered that your experiences are mostly a function of your mindset.
 At the beginning of my career, I focused on completing assignments quickly and thoroughly so that I would get more “important” work.
 I focused on what people asked me to do.
 I realize now I should have focused on how to get things done.

 The skills you build at work are a product of your experiences.
 And I learned how to be productive in a number of different environments.
 Each experience taught me how to manage the most important aspect of my career: me.